arjunajay95/NexusTrack-Dashboard/README.md

 This project was a good reminder that constraints produce clarity.
 Not having a component model meant thinking carefully about where state lives and how the UI stays in sync with it.
 It forced clean function boundaries rather than leaning on a framework to handle that for you.

 I got a much better feel for CSS custom properties used as a real theming system, not just variables sprinkled here and there.
 Pairing them with Tailwind's `@theme` directive to create semantic color tokens that work across both light and dark modes was something I hadn't done at this scale before.

-The `requestAnimationFrame` trick for CSS entrance animations was a genuine discovery.
-It's one of those things that seems obvious in hindsight but isn't written up anywhere obvious.

-Handling multiple overlapping event contexts (sort state, active tab, live search all needing to stay in sync) taught me to think about state flow more deliberately.
-A few early bugs came from filters and sorts not knowing about each other, and fixing them required stepping back and mapping the data flow properly.

 <div align="center">
   <img width="4000" height="2382" alt="Mobile UI transparent" src="https://github.com/user-attachments/assets/9def52fe-3619-47cb-887d-3ad5ab695c54" />